Managing Museum Collections at the Collections Storage Facility (CSF)

 Link to Collections Move project

-This project is closely aligned with the collections move project, which is responsible for moving objects from their current storage locations into the CSF once construction is complete.
+This project is closely aligned with the GLAM Collections Move Project, which is responsible for moving objects from their current storage locations into the CSF once construction is complete.
 Further information about this project can be found here: Collections Move Project

 Frequently Asked Questions